iml130/mlir-emitc/README.md

 ![Build and test](https://github.com/iml130/mlir-emitc/workflows/Build%20and%20test/badge.svg)

+> [!WARNING]
+> The code provided in this repository is no longer maintained and superseded by code available in upstream MLIR.

+> [!NOTE]
+> We encourage to use upstream MLIR lowering passes instead of the TOSA and StableHLO to EmitC conversions provided here.
+> Lowering via multiple dialects and hence using different abstraction levels, allows to reuse different optimization passes.
+> Furthermore, the generated C and C++ code depends on the standard libraries without requiring additional header files, whereas code generated with the the conversions in this repositories requires a header-only reference implementation.
+> For missing features, we highly encourage to consider extending the upstream dialect and conversions.

 MLIR-EmitC provides a way to translate ML models into C++ code.
 The repository contains scripts and tools to translate Keras and TensorFlow models into the [TOSA](https://mlir.llvm.org/docs/Dialects/TOSA/) and